alexcrichton/oa-pubcookie/README.md

     use OmniAuth::Strategies::CMU, :host => '...', :appid => '...', :keyfile => '...'

-The only difference is that neither `:login_server` nor `:granting_cert` be specified and it will default to `webiso.andrew.cmu.edu` and CMU's granting certificate.
+The only difference is that neither `:login_server` nor `:granting_cert` need to be specified and will default to `webiso.andrew.cmu.edu` and CMU's granting certificate.

-The returning `omniauth.auth` hash complies with [Omniauth Hash Schema](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema) and as such has the following keys:
+The returning `omniauth.auth` hash complies with the [Omniauth Hash Schema](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema) and as such has the following keys:

 * `uid` - the user's Andrew iD
 * `user_info`